Halleck45/MutaTesting/README.md

 ```

+#### Performance

+MutaTesting is very slow : your unit tests will be runned as many times as there are mutant.
+In order to increase performance, a cache file is created in `/tmp/muta-cache.php`.

 ## Copyright

-Copyright (c) 2013 Jean-François Lépine.
+Copyright (c) 2014 Jean-François Lépine.
 See LICENSE for details.